 The annual Logos Workshop fosters important collaborative interaction between analytic philosophers and theologians on topics of common interest.
 Numerous ongoing and intellectually productive friendships have been forged as a result of this conference series.
 Registration for the conference is open to anyone who would like to attend.

-Logos 2019 will be held at the University of St Andrews in Scotland on June 6-8.
+Logos 2020 will be held at the University of Notre Dame on May 28-30.